With the gold price trending lower in recent months, we assess the outlook for the precious metal.

-- Gold is now at a delicate juncture.
+- We believe gold is now at a delicate juncture.
 Steadily rising inflation could keep real yields in check, paving the way for gold to deliver a creditable performance.
 But a rising-yield environment combined with a strengthening US dollar would present a more challenging environment for the precious metal.

 - Bitcoin and other cryptocurrencies could also affect demand for their more glittering rival.

 After hitting an all-time peak above US$2,000 in August 2020, gold has traced a less glittering path over recent months, taking a decisive leg down since the beginning of the year.
 With Covid-19 vaccine programs firmly in the picture, albeit with differentiation in the pace of the rollout between countries, the market narrative has shifted to the overriding themes of rising real bond yields and the potential emergence of inflation as the recovery takes hold.
 This has been coupled with a more reflationary tone in equity markets, and while industrial commodities, such as copper, have surged ahead anticipating a full-blown recovery, gold has been left behind, perhaps unsurprisingly given its countercyclical rather than pro-cyclical characteristics.